 Novus Visualizers

 Most creators do not need a blank timeline; they need a repeatable way to turn a finished audio file into a visual asset that looks intentional, fits a release window, and can be exported without hand-animating every frame.
-Novus Visualizers is being built for that middle ground.
-It gives users a starting system instead of an empty canvas: upload the music, select a visualizer direction, adjust the design, and render a video that is ready for posting, review, or distribution.
+Novus Visualizers is built for that middle ground.
+It gives users a starting system instead of an empty canvas: upload the music, select a visualizer direction from a large library of engine families, adjust the design, and render a video that is ready for posting, review, or distribution.

-That product framing matters because it changes what the MVP must optimize for.
-The goal is not to compete with full compositing software on day one.
-The goal is to make the most common workflow boring in a good way: ingest audio reliably, offer editable visual starting points, expose the controls users actually need for a first release, and output a dependable exported file.
-If the app does those things well, it solves a real problem for artists and operators who currently stitch together plugins, manual keyframes, and rushed export settings across several tools.
+That product framing shapes what the app optimizes for.
+The goal is not to replace a full compositing suite; it is to make the most common workflow dependable: ingest audio reliably, offer editable visual starting points across the 2D, 3D, 4D, and Advanced engine families, expose the controls creators actually reach for, and output a clean exported file every time.
+The product has grown well past its initial release — 111 engine families, thousands of preset configurations, up to four layers, multi-band beat synchronization, on-device caption generation, and client-side 4K export — but the organizing principle is unchanged: it solves a real problem for artists and operators who would otherwise stitch together plugins, manual keyframes, and rushed export settings across several tools.

-The broader Novus role of the app is also clear: the hub explains the ecosystem and hosts long-form documentation, while visualizers.novusstreamsolutions.com is where the working product will live.
-Product blog posts on novusstreamsolutions.com should handle launch narratives, operating philosophy, and rollout notes.
-The app itself should handle rendering, account flows, and the editing experience.
+The broader Novus role of the app is also clear: the hub explains the ecosystem and hosts long-form documentation, while visualizers.novusstreamsolutions.com is where the working product runs.
+Product blog posts on novusstreamsolutions.com handle launch narratives, operating philosophy, and rollout notes.
+The app itself handles rendering, account flows, and the editing experience.
 Keeping that boundary explicit avoids mixing marketing promises with production controls.

-The MVP should therefore be read as a production tool for practical media teams, not as a hobby toy and not yet as a full cinematic workstation.
+The app is a production tool for practical media teams, not a hobby toy.
 Users want a short path from audio upload to a presentable result.
-They want to adjust timing, color treatment, layout, backgrounds, typography where supported, and the visual reaction to the music.
+They want to adjust timing, color treatment, layout, backgrounds, typography where supported, and the visual reaction to the music — including how different frequency bands of the track drive different elements of the scene.
 They also want the app to be predictable enough that they can promise a teammate or client, "I can get you a draft this afternoon," without gambling on a fragile chain of third-party plugins.
+Streamers in particular are served by the Stream Overlays and Creator Studio surfaces, which extend the same engine library into live, broadcast-oriented use.

 Core workflow: upload, customize, export

-The MVP workflow should feel linear even if advanced options exist.
-Step one is audio upload.
-Users should understand what file types are supported, how large uploads may be, and what happens while a track is being processed.
-Step two is scene or template selection.
-Instead of asking the user to architect a whole motion system, the app should let them begin from a prepared direction and then edit from there.
-Step three is customization: the layer where branding, pacing, color, and composition become specific to the artist or campaign.
+The workflow stays linear even though advanced options exist.
+Step one is audio upload (MP3, WAV, OGG, or M4A).
+Users should understand what file types are supported, how large uploads may be, and what happens while a track is being processed — a real-time 32-band FFT plus beat, onset, and loudness detection reads the track so motion stays synchronized.
+Step two is scene or engine selection: instead of architecting a motion system from scratch, the user begins from one of the 111 engine families (2D, 3D, 4D, or Advanced) and its presets.
+Step three is customization, where branding, pacing, color, layering, and the audio-reactive behavior become specific to the artist or campaign.
 Step four is export, where the product cashes the promise it made at the top of the funnel.

 A workflow like that succeeds when each stage has obvious defaults and obvious recovery paths.
 If an upload fails, say why and how to fix it.
-If a selected visualizer cannot support a certain output mode, say that before the user invests an hour editing.
-If export takes time, give the user a state they can trust rather than a vague spinner.
-Reliability at handoff points is what makes the app feel professional even before every advanced feature is present.
+If a selected engine cannot support a certain output mode, say that before the user invests an hour editing.
+If export takes time, give the user a render-progress state they can trust rather than a vague spinner.
+Reliability at handoff points is what makes the app feel professional.

 - Start with a finished or near-finished audio track rather than an empty project.

-- Choose a visual starting point, then customize layout, style, and behavior.
+- Choose a visual starting point from the engine library, then customize layout, style, and behavior.

-- Render an exportable video without rebuilding the sequence manually in another app.
+- Render an exportable video — up to 4K, client-side — without rebuilding the sequence manually in another app.

 Template-driven editing without a template trap